 Hall of One Hundred Columns, Parsa (Persepolis).
 This grand audience hall was built by Darius’s successor, Xerxes.

 The Apadana, Parsa (Persepolis).
-The audience hall of Darius the Great is widely regarded as one of the most noble monuments from ancient Iran.
+The audience hall of Darius the Great is widely regarded as one of the noblest monuments from ancient Iran.
 Two monumental staircases (to the north and the east of the hall) depict twenty-three delegations from various regions of the empire — each in local costume — bearing gifts for the great king.